 Volunteer on political campaigns at local, county, and state levels for 10+ years

 Transit – Like many cities across the nation, Colorado Springs has an aging population.
 As more and more Baby Boomers enter retirement and their health care needs grow, the city must increase its public transportation infrastructure to meet the rising need.
 While only a small portion of our population currently utilizes this system, those who do are dependent upon it.
 The projections of the 2040 Regional Transportation Plan for Transit do not include routes to the $1 billion+ medical facilities that continue to grow in the northeast sector of the city.
-Elderly and disabled residents are forced to take taxis (lightly subsidized) to make doctors’ appointments or for life-saving procedures at Memorial Hospital North and St. Francis Medical Center.
-Low-income families will have no access to the new Children’s Hospital when it is completed.
-This is a critical issue that must be addressed in the not-too-distant future.
+Only after I brought pressure to bear on Mountain Metro to provide access to these facilities did they resume talks for a public-private partnership to institute a bus route.
+As a result, in April there will be a new express route to Memorial North and PPCC-Rampart Campus.
+More solutions like this must be sought to improve access to all of the city and its jobs for those who need it.

 Community Strengthening - Colorado Springs has an incredible reputation of being a close-knit community with strong families and a quality work ethic.
 There are challenges that we should all see as real opportunities for our immediate future.
 Colorado Springs struggles with meeting growing mental health needs, providing proper care and service to our local Veterans, and tackling a rising concern surrounding youth suicide.
 These are issues we need to take initiative and bold leadership on.
 By creating a real, open, and honest dialogue on issues like these citywide, we will be able to advance creative partnerships and solutions for those in need.